LamekaRjeggr/SatoshiVoting/README.md

 ## SatoshiVote System Outline

 ### Protocol
-To create a universally accessible open voting process on Bitcoin.
+To create a universally accessible open voting process with Bitcoin.
 Owned by no one